 If you have a degree in physics and want to be involved in the latest medical technology, consider taking further training to become a medical physics clinical scientist

-As a clinical scientist working in medical physics, you'll research, develop, test and maintain specialist equipment used to help prevent, diagnose and treat many kinds of diseases and health conditions.
+As a clinical scientist working in medical physics, you'll commission, develop, test, operate and maintain specialist equipment used to examine or measure what's happening in patients' bodies in order to help prevent, diagnose and treat many kinds of diseases and health conditions.